SitecorePowerShell/Book/GLOSSARY.md

 ## ConvertTo-CliXml
 SPE Cmdlet - Exports Microsoft .NET objects froms PowerShell to a CliXml string.

+## Copy-Item
+Windows Cmdlet - Copies an item from one location to another.

 ## Disable-User
 SPE Cmdlet - Disables the specified Sitecore user.